identifyou110/Dolby-Atmos-Magic-Revision-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported by Little Monk reworked.
 Powered by Dolby Digital Plus.
-- Only works with audio format PCM 16 bit.
-Doesn't work with Hi-Res.
 - Global type soundfx

 ## Requirements